 I hope the term "deforestation" is understood by all, which means cutting trees.
 Few trees on earth mean less oxygen and more carbon dioxide.
 Owing to the heavy presence of carbon dioxide, the melting of ice, rising temperatures, respiratory issues, etc., the ozone layer is depleted.
 The climate situation on Earth is experiencing a major change.
 The period of summer is rising and winter is decreasing.
 All of these shifts take you straight to extreme natural disasters, such as drought, floods, earthquakes, tsunamis, cyclones, tornadoes, soil erosion, etc.

 We have to take certain proactive steps to monitor it before the situation worsens.
 The steps that we should take are entirely connected to our lifestyle.
 We have to come out of our zone of comfort.
 To compensate for the losses due to the harvest of deforestation and plant trees wherever possible, we should begin planting plants in our homes.
 Rising oxygen and reducing carbon dioxide in the atmosphere would help.
-As far as possible, we should decrease the use of water and electricity.
+As much as possible, we should decrease the use of water and electricity.
 It would be very beneficial to minimize food waste, as there will be less food consumption during the dry season.

 I hope everyone present here will help in spreading awareness regarding the same.